Ren-ZY/RUSD/README.md

 You can use this tool to detect stackoverflow vulnerability in rust crates after the installation is done.

-1. Switch into your crate.
+1. Switch into your crate directory.
 2. copy the **"rust-toolchain.toml"** file into your **crate** directory.
 3. Simply run **cargo rusd**.
 Then you can see the result of the detection.